JustCode11/blog-test-1/README.md

 ## Problem with Markdown

 I experienced a problem with my markdown files and the images inside the files.
-The idea is when I wanna see the blog content wich is a markdown file, i fetch it inside useEffect with the file attribute from the db.json.
-The problem is that it won't load the markdown file, if i import the markdown file then he use it.
-But than he won't load the images, only when I also import them.
-Therefore I created a component Images at ./src/config/Images.js where I only import all the files I need even when I never use them.
+The idea is when I wanna see the blog content which is a markdown file, i fetch it inside useEffect with the file attribute from the db.json.
+The problem is that it won't load the markdown file inside the component, but if I import the markdown file then he will use it.
+The same thing also happens with the images inside the markdown file, only when I also import them they will show up.
+Therefore I created a component named *Images* at **./src/config/Images.js** where I only import all the files I need even if I never use them.
 I need to figure out how to load the files and images dynamically.

 ## Future plans